BrianHicks/bytes.zone/content/posts/reducing-asset-size-with-subsetting.md

 ## Breaking it Down

 Well, since this is a static site, all the content is known in advance.
-Hypothetically, that means that I can examine all the content and figure out what characters I need to render it.
+Hypothetically, that means that I can examine all the markdown files and figure out what characters I need to render it.
 But when I thought about this more, I realized it wouldn't work: what about the navigation and footer?
 I also render headers and code samples in different fonts than I do the body copy.